SeldonIO/seldon-core/doc/source/servers/overview.md

   USE_SSL: XXXX
 ```

-You can also create the secret with the following command:
+It is also possible to create a `Secret` object from the command line:

 ```
 kubectl create secret generic seldon-init-container-secret \